 The mentioned diagram shows the various organelle present in a normal animal cell.

 Animal Cell Structure

-- Nucleus: It is an organelle that houses a number of different suborganelles, including chromatins, nucleoli, and nucleosomes.
+The nucleus is an organelle that houses a number of different sub-organelles, including chromatins, nucleoli, and nucleosomes.
 DNA and other genetic materials are also present.

-- Golgi Apparatus: A flat, layered, sac-like organelle that manufactures, stores, transports, and packs the particles throughout the cell, close to the nucleus.
+Golgi Apparatus is a flat, layered, sac-like organelle that manufactures, stores, transports, and packs the particles throughout the cell, close to the nucleus.

-- Mitochondrion: They are double-membraned organelles that are spherical or rod-shaped.
+The mitochondrion is a double-membraned organelle that is spherical or rod-shaped.
 They are a cell’s powerhouse since they are crucial in the energy release process.